breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Graphs are not only useful as data structures for representing programs, but we can think of the act of computation itself as traversing a graph on a binary configuration space.
 Each tick of the clock corresponds to one matrix multiplication on a boolean tape.

 [Futamura (1983)](https://repository.kulib.kyoto-u.ac.jp/dspace/bitstream/2433/103401/1/0482-14.pdf) shows us that programs can be decomposed into two inputs: static and dynamic.
-While long considered a theoretical distinction, [partial evaluation](https://en.wikipedia.org/wiki/Partial_evaluation) has been successfully operationalized in several [general purpose](https://dl.acm.org/doi/10.1145/3062341.3062381) and [domain-specific](https://compilers.cs.uni-saarland.de/papers/gpce15.pdf) languages.
+While long considered a theoretical distinction, [partial evaluation](https://en.wikipedia.org/wiki/Partial_evaluation) has been successfully operationalized in several [general purpose](https://dl.acm.org/doi/10.1145/3062341.3062381) and [domain-specific](https://compilers.cs.uni-saarland.de/papers/gpce15.pdf) languages using this observation.

 $$
 \mathbf P: I_{\text{static}} \times I_{\text{dynamic}} \rightarrow O
 $$

 Programs can be viewed as simply functions mapping inputs to output, and executing the program amounts to running a matrix dynamical system to completion.
-Consider the static case, in which we have all the information available at compile-time.
-In order to evaluate the program, we can just multiply the state $$\mathbf P: \mathbb B^{\lvert S\rvert \times \lvert S\rvert}$$ by the vector $$S$$ until termination:
+Consider the static case, in which we have all information available at compile-time.
+In order to evaluate the program, we can just multiply the program $$\mathbf P: \mathbb B^{\lvert S\rvert \times \lvert S\rvert}$$ by the state $$S$$ until termination:

 ```
     [P]────────────────────────────────           } Program